Build a blog with Bridgetown

 Thanks to a tip (one of many) from the Bridgetown creators on the Discord server, I realized my Ruby component had way too much logic in it which should be separated out into a plugin.
 So I dove into the docs on plugins and moved nearly all of my component’s code into a plugin.

-So now the plugin parses my CSV file and saves it into the site’s data, then my component’s
+So now the plugin parses my CSV file (using my parsing gem) and saves it into the site’s data.
+Then my component’s

-.rb file pulls that data into instance variables, then the ERB template uses the instance variables as it displays the reading list.
+.rb file pulls that data into instance variables.
+Finally, the ERB template uses the instance variables as it displays the reading list.

 If you create a plugin and want to make it more easily available to other Bridgetown site creators, you should make it into a gem and possibly create an automation for it.
 I didn’t for my reading list plugin, because the intersection of people who track their reading in a CSV file and people who will make a Bridgetown site is… very few people, I’m sure.